hadronized/blog/lifetimes_and_self_borrowing.md

 Lately, I’ve been playing around with [alto](https://crates.io/crates/alto) in my demoscene framework.
 This crate in the *replacement of [openal-rs](https://crates.io/crates/openal-rs)* as **openal-rs** has been deprecated because *unsound*.
-It’s a wrapper over [OpenAL](https://www.openal.org), which enables you to play 3D sound and gives you several physical properties and effects you can apply.
+It’s a wrapper over [OpenAL](https://www.openal.org), which enables you to play 3D sounds and gives you several physical properties and effects you can apply.

 # The problem